Luluno01/cloush/README.md

 * Trustable credential storage: you run the credential storage server on your own, all credentials are in your own hand
 * Ass-kicking user interface: of course it is, because I made it

+*Start from v0.2.0, the client (this repository) will not support SimpleAuth, instead, SaltyAuth (see [server code](https://github.com/Luluno01/web-sshd/blob/master/src/authenticators/SaltyAuth.ts#L77)) is used.*

 ## How It Works?

 The idea is quite simple.
 First, I implementation a SSHD-like server that serves pseudoterminal processes via WebSocket using [node-pty](https://github.com/microsoft/node-pty) and [Socket.IO](https://socket.io/).
 Second, in order to manage credentials, a credential storage server is necessary (nothing special here).
 Finally, a client (it is a heavy work, really) that retrieves credentials from the credential storage and connect to target server running [WebSSHD](https://github.com/Luluno01/web-sshd) thereafter.